Transparency in the journalism classroom: A how to

 Students should include a Q&A-style sidebar at the end of their 800-word enterprise story.
 The sidebar must include at least three questions relevant to their article.
 Encourage students to write the sidebar in a narrative, engaging format.
 I don’t provide a word count, but they usually end up around 200 words.

 This is their time to tell their own story and lead readers through their own reporting process — to document their hard work and their setbacks all the same.
 (Beginning student journalists often have a hard time reaching sources because they don’t have the legitimacy of a news outlet backing them up.)

 Students should answer at least three of the following questions:

-- Why are we doing this story?
+- Why am I doing this story?

 - Where did this story idea come from?

-- Who did we interview?
+- Who did I interview?

-- How are we reporting this story?
+- How did I report this story?